mco-gh/pylearn/content/en/lessons/9 Project/_index.md

 <div class="jp-InputArea jp-Cell-inputArea"><div class="jp-InputPrompt jp-InputArea-prompt">
 </div><div class="jp-RenderedHTMLCommon jp-RenderedMarkdown jp-MarkdownOutput" data-mime-type="text/markdown">
 <h1 id="Notebook-9---Sample-Project">Notebook 9 - Sample Project<a class="anchor-link" href="#Notebook-9---Sample-Project">¶</a></h1><p><strong>Make a copy of this notebook by selecting File-&gt;Save a copy in Drive from the menu bar above.</strong></p>
+<p>In this lesson, we're going to examine a simple Python web app.
+The job of this app is to provide a service like <code>bit.ly</code>, <code>tinyurl.com</code> and other short link providers.</p>
 <p>Things you'll learn in this lesson:</p>
 <ul>
-<li>Building a simple Python program that solves a useful problem</li>
+<li>development steps and sample code from a real Python project</li>
 </ul>
 </div>
 </div>